Manual Machining

 alignment

-A cylindrical metal fastener that secures a workpiece or workholding device into position.
-Alignment pins inserted in a worktable’s T-slots can securely hold a vise.
+A cylindrical metal rod that secures a workpiece or workholding device into position.
+Alignment pins fit into a worktable's T-slots to securely hold a workpiece.

 axes

 An imaginary straight line that is used to measure the location of an object in three-dimensional space.
-The Cartesian axes are the X, Y, and Z axes.
+Axes in the Cartesian coordinate system are the X, Y, and Z axes.

 backlash